 Once again the politics at Reno prevent Pipsqueak, the world’s fastest L39, from competing.
 We continue to hope declining participation in the Unlimited Class and declining fan interest in the slow Jets will force a change soon.

-Our new Pipsqueak mascot is Emma Moyer, the daughter of Davey and Kristy Moyer.
+Our latest representation of the Pipsqueak franchise is Emma Moyer, the daughter of Davey and Kristy Moyer.
 Davey is Pipsqueak’s Race Crew Chief.
 He is a pilot and rated aircraft mechanic.

 Emma is 3 years old and already an enthustastic and experienced flyer.
 She has taken flights to Mexico, Trinidad and Venezuela.
 She has also logged several hours of right seat time in the family Cessna.